josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🕸️_The_Root_Map/README.md

 # 🕸️ The Root Map
-**First created:** 2026-07-18 | **Last updated:** 2026-07-18
+**First created:** 2026-07-18 | **Last updated:** 2026-08-01
-*Mapping the different moral, historical, legal, communal, professional, and material routes through which people enter Palestinian solidarity — without replacing Palestine with the route through which they arrived.*
+*Mapping the moral, historical, legal, communal, professional, embodied, and material routes through which people enter Palestinian solidarity — without replacing Palestine with the route through which they arrived.*

 ---